 The Silver & Gold Club is an enrichment opportunity for the "seasoned" members of Good Shepherd.
 If you were around when Good Shepherd was built (1956), remember watching the Ed Sullivan show, or drove a 57 Chevy then you’re invited!
 Their bi-monthly gathering includes a Eucharist service, a speaker/entertainment, and lunch.
 Need a ride?
 Let us know and we’ll coordinate for you.

 Good Shepherd offers Parent Circles of Trust for parents of middle and high school students.
-These groups are in the Parker Palmer Circle of Trust tradition in which participation and self-reflection are encouraged, but judgment and fixing are discouraged.
-This pilot program will meet the third Thursday night and the third Friday morning of each month so different schedules can be accommodated.
-The facilitator will be Marcia Hotchkiss (spouse of Fr.
-Hotchkiss and parent of two adult sons) who has been trained in the Parker Palmer method, is a certified spiritual director, and has been teaching interpersonal communication and small group dynamics on the college level for twenty years.
+This group is in the Parker Palmer Circle of Trust tradition in which participation and self-reflection are encouraged, but judgment and fixing are discouraged.
+This pilot program will meet the third Friday morning of each month.
+Facilitator Marcia Hotchkiss (spouse of Fr.
+Hotchkiss and parent of two adult sons) has been trained in the Parker Palmer method, is a certified spiritual director, and has been teaching interpersonal communication and small group dynamics on the college level for twenty years.
 Come and experience a new kind of community.

 young(er) adult group